No. 18 Alabama beats No. 1 North Carolina 103-101 in 4 OTs

 North Carolina: The Tar Heels figure to take a deep drop in the Top 25 poll.

-Alabama: The Crimson Tide bounced back nicely following their loss to No. 20 UConn in the semifinals.
+Alabama: The Crimson Tide bounced back nicely following their loss to No. 20 UConn in the semifinals, beating a top-ranked team in the regular season for the first time since a 66-64 victory over eventual national champion Arkansas on Jan.
+8, 1994.

 UP NEXT: